banzaicloud/pipeline/docs/deps.md

 If you are using a specific branch/tag like v1.2.0 in glide.yaml, just change it to the new version.

-Otherwise if you havn't picked a branch/tag and just used the latest master, you will have a commit sha in glide.lock.
+Otherwise if you haven't picked a branch/tag and just used the latest master, you will have a commit sha in glide.lock.
 Due to a [bug in glide](https://github.com/Masterminds/glide/issues/592) it will be stuck on that sha.
 To fix it, you have to specify **master** (or a branch/tag) in **glide.yaml**: